vantage6/vantage6-workshop/episodes/chap7_algo_dev.md

-For algorithm developers, the sessions mean that you should then split your algorithm functions into data preparation, analysis, postprocessing, etc. The vantage6 team will make sure that proper documentation is available to help you with this transition.
+For algorithm developers, the sessions mean that you should then split your algorithm functions into data preparation, analysis, postprocessing, etc. The vantage6 team will make sure that proper documentation will be available to help you with this transition.

 ### Algorithm build service